K01603779/Master_ReactvieServers/Database/README.md

 - create the following sql script [init_db](./init_db.sql)

-- execture initServer.bat and then start startServer.bat
+- execute initServer.bat and then start startServer.bat

-- after that execture the following .sql script
+- after that execute the following .sql script